 Founded in 1413, the University of St. Andrews is Scotland’s oldest university, and the third oldest in the English-speaking world.
 In the QS rankings, St. Andrews has spent over ten years as one of the top 100 universities in the world....

-The partnership between the UC Berkeley and Uppsala University, Sweden, was established in 2018.
-Both universities are now seeking to intensify their collaboration, and Uppsala University is pleased to announce two scholarships for Berkeley graduate students wishing to do research in Uppsala.
+The partnership between UC Berkeley and the University of Greifswald was established in 2006.
+Both universities are now seeking to intensify their collaboration, and the University of Greifswald is pleased to offer up to 4 short-term grants to qualified Berkeley graduate students for a stay of up to 3 months.

 The partnership between UC Berkeley and the University of Luxembourg was established in 2015.
 Both universities are now seeking to intensify their collaboration, and the University of Luxembourg is pleased to announce a scholarship opportunity for Berkeley graduate students wishing to explore dissertation research opportunities in Luxembourg.